21km43/21km43.github.io/README.md

-# Homepage
+# Homepage (21km43.github.io)

 21km43's Homepage repository

 ## Deployment
 Once you push this repository, Pages will be generated and published by GitHub Actions.
-(Please change source branch for Pages to gh-pages)
+(Please change source branch for pages to gh-pages)

 ## Credits
 * [MkDocs](https://www.mkdocs.org)